Computed Tomography (CT) Scan of the Spine

 Computed tomography is an imaging test that uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than standard X-rays.

 In standard X-rays, a beam of energy is aimed at the body part being studied.
 A plate behind the body part captures the variations of the energy beam after it passes through skin, bone, muscle, and other tissue.
-While healthcare providers can get much information from a standard X-ray, it doesn't give a lot of detail about internal organs and other structures.
+Healthcare providers can get much information from a standard X-ray.
+But it doesn't give a lot of detail about internal organs and other structures.

 In a CT scan, an X-ray beam moves in a circle around the body.
 This allows many different views of the same organ or structure.
-The X-ray information is sent to a computer that interprets the X-ray data and displays it in a 2-D form on a monitor.
+The X-ray information is sent to a computer that interprets the X-ray data.
+It displays it in a 2-D form on a monitor.

 CT scans may be done with or without contrast.
-Contrast refers to a substance taken by mouth or injected into an IV (intravenous) line that causes the particular organ or tissue under study to show up more clearly on the scan.
+Contrast refers to a substance taken by mouth or injected into an IV (intravenous) line.
+The IV is inserted into the hand or arm.
+Contrast causes the particular organ or tissue under study to show up more clearly on the scan.

 CT scans of the spine can provide more detailed information about the bones of the spine (vertebrae), the disks between the vertebrae, and other spinal structures and tissues than standard X-rays of the spine.
 CT scans can give healthcare providers more information related to injuries or diseases of the spine.